-Figure 4.21.
-Admin Web App: Edit User - Card
+Figure 4.28.
+Admin Web App: Edit User - Card, PIN, Yubikey

-- The Card Number and ID Number are editable and must each be unique: they can be associated to just one User. - The ID Number is used as authentication token for Internet Print. - The Card Number must be entered in HEX/LSB format.
-See Section B.1, "Card Number Format" [276]. - The PIN must be digits only. - The minimum length of ID Number is contained in configuration key user.id-number-length-min.
+- The Card Number must be unique: it can be associated to just one User.
+It must be entered in HEX/LSB format.
+See Section B.1, "Card Number Format" [296].
+Card Number is used for Web App Login. - The PIN must be digits only.
 The minimum and maximum length of a PIN are contained in the configuration keys user.pin-length-min and user.pin-length-max.
 A maximum value 0 (zero) indicates the maximum is unspecified.
-See Section 4.10.14.11, "Config Editor" [165] on how to change these values. - The YubiKey Public ID is used for YubiKey Authentication. - Press the OK button to commit the changes and return to the User List. - The Cancel button brings you back to the User List without changing anything.
+See Section 4.11.15, "Config Editor" [176] on how to change these values. - The YubiKey Public ID is used for YubiKey Authentication.

 4.4.4.5.
-OpenPGP
+ID number